teamhendo/PSDeploymentAutomationToolkit/readme.md

 ### __Features__

-This script manages the management and deployment of Software Gallery packages for the Tanium Endpoint Management platform.
+This script manages the import and deployment of Software Gallery packages for the Tanium Endpoint Management platform.
 The tool currently provides the following functionality:

 * Automated API session creation mechanism with manual fallback
 * Catalog-driven for ease of customization